 And is there anything you can do to avoid wasting formula?

 How Many Times Can You Reheat Formula?

-Ideally infant formula should only be heated once and should therefore not be warmed up twice.
+Ideally infant formula should only be heated once and should therefore not be reheated twice.

 This is for two reasons: